JoeBillingsley/JoeTheAverage.github.io/_drafts/Clothing.md

     - For beach trips with a pub component
     - White + Sky blue

-- Overshirt / Thick shirt
+- Over shirt / Thick shirt
     - Autumn / Early Spring
         - Winter with a jacket
     - Flannel and plaid